The-Burnes-Center/ai-iep/lib/chatbot-api/functions/user-profile-handler/README.md

 This system manages user profiles, their children's information, and associated IEP documents in the AI-IEP platform.

+## Profile Creation

+User profiles are automatically created in two ways:

+1. **Primary Method - Cognito Post Confirmation Trigger**:
+   - A profile is automatically created when a user confirms their account
+   - The trigger creates a basic profile with:
+     - User ID (from Cognito)
+     - Email (from Cognito attributes)
+     - Creation timestamp
+     - Empty kids array

+2. **Fallback Method - API Endpoint**:
+   - If a profile doesn't exist when accessing `/profile` endpoint
+   - Handles cases where:
+     - The Cognito trigger failed
+     - Legacy users from before trigger implementation
+     - Profile was accidentally deleted

 ## Database Schema

 ### UserProfilesTable